typetrek/spock/README.md

 # Spock

-A system for generating tests from types.
+A system for generating programmer friendly tests from types.